pushkar-web/INskillify/README.md

-# 🌟 Campus++: Empowering Tier 2 & Tier 3 College Students
+# 🌟 INSkillify: Empowering Tier 2 & Tier 3 College Students

 Unlock Your Potential with Cutting-Edge Learning Tools and Resources! 🚀

 ---

 ## 📖 Overview
-Campus++ is a revolutionary platform designed to bridge the skill gap for students from Tier 2 and Tier 3 colleges.
+INskillify is a revolutionary platform designed to bridge the skill gap for students from Tier 2 and Tier 3 colleges.
 By providing access to curated resources, AI-powered tools, and immersive learning environments, Campus++ empowers students to develop skills, build resumes, and prepare for their future—all in one place.

 ---